Chinese mythology: Mythology and ritual

 Mythology exists in relationship with other aspects of society and culture, such as ritual.
 Various rituals are explained by mythology.
 For example, the ritual burning of mortuary banknotes (Hell Money), lighting fireworks, and so on.

 Yubu

-A good example of the relationship of Chinese mythology and ritual is the Yubu, also known as the Steps or Paces of Yu.
+A good example of the relationship between Chinese mythology and ritual is the Yubu, also known as the Steps or Paces of Yu.
 During the course of his activities in controlling the Great Flood, Yu was supposed to have so fatigued himself that he lost all the hair from his legs and developed a serious limp.
 Daoist practitioners sometimes incorporate a curiously choreographed pedal locomotion into various rituals.
 Mythology and practice, one explains the other: in these rituals, the sacred time of Yu merges with the sacral practice of the present.

 Cosmology

 Various ideas about the nature of the earth, the universe, and their relationship to each other have historically existed as either a background or a focus of mythologies.
 One typical view is of a square earth separated from a round sky by sky pillars (mountains, trees, or undefined).
 Above the sky is the realm of Heaven, often viewed of as a vast area, with many inhabitants.
 Often the heavenly inhabitants are thought to be of an "as above so below" nature, their lives and social arrangements being parallel to those on earth, with a hierarchical government run by a supreme emperor, many palaces and lesser dwellings, a vast bureaucracy of many functions, clerks, guards, and servants.
 Below was a vast under ground land, also known as Diyu, Yellow Springs, Hell, and other terms.
 As time progressed, the idea of an underground land in which the souls of the departed were punished for their misdeeds during life became explicit, related to developments in Daoism and Buddhism.
 The underground world also came to be conceived of as inhabited by a vast bureaucracy, with kings, judges, torturers, conductors of souls, minor bureaucrats, recording secretaries, similar to the structure of society in the Middle Kingdom (earthly China).